 One of the chapters that surprised me that I gained much from was the one on loneliness.
-One statement she made in the addendum on loneliness was shared from her friend, “being alone and lonely is not the same thing.
-If you are alone (and bored) you can find someone to do something with.
-If you are lonely your thoughts are wrong and most always involve self-pity.
+One statement Martha Peace made in the addendum on loneliness was shared from her friend, “being alone and lonely is not the same thing.
+If you are alone (and bored), you can find someone to do something with.
+If you are lonely, your thoughts are wrong and most always involve self-pity.
 Martha Peace shared it was her favorite chapter because it caused her to think about and desire the Lord and it quickly became my favorite too.

-We need to be reminded that God has a purpose for every situation that comes into our lives and His purpose in each and every one of them is to mold us into the image of His Son Jesus Christ.'The antidote to self-pity is delighting in the Lord.' ~ Martha PeaceClick To Tweet
+We need to be reminded that God has a purpose for every situation that comes into our lives and His purpose in every one of them is to mold us into the image of His Son Jesus Christ.'The antidote to self-pity is delighting in the Lord.' ~ Martha PeaceClick To Tweet

 Practical Ways to Repent of Self-Pity